Characters of the Tekken series: Gigas

-Gigas (ギガース, Gigāsu) is a hulking, red-skinned humanoid who appears to have cybernetics attached to his otherwise nude body.
+Gigas (ギガース, Gigāsu) (real name unknown) is a hulking, red-skinned humanoid who appears to have cybernetics attached to his otherwise nude body.
 He was one of the characters whose existence was leaked before being officially revealed as the second new character added post-launch of Tekken 7.
 Gigas was revealed to be created by a research team in the development of biotechnological weapons.
 Gigas was sent in the tournament to tests his fighting capabilities.
 It is hinted in both his own and Katarina's endings that he might be Katarina Alves' adoptive father, who is kidnapped by G Corp and mutated into Gigas.